nasserhaji/Bitcoin-price-WordPress/README.md

 2. To change the style of the box, modify the bitcoin-price-display/css/bitcoin-price-display.css file.

 ### License
-The Bitcoin Price Display plugin is open source software licensed under the MIT License.
-See the LICENSE file for more information.
+The Bitcoin Price Display plugin is open source software licensed under the GPL2 License.

 ### Support
 For support, please create an issue on the [GitHub repository](https://github.com/hashemabadi/Bitcoin-price-WordPress).